MENA Architectural Services Market Size and Share

 MENA Architectural Services Market Analysis by Mordor Intelligence

-The MENA architectural services market size is expected to reach USD 20.40 billion in 2025 and is forecast to climb to USD 26.21 billion by 2030, advancing at a 5.14% CAGR during 2025-2030.
+MENA architectural services market size in 2026 is estimated at USD 21.43 billion, growing from 2025 value of USD 20.40 billion with 2031 projections showing USD 27.46 billion, growing at 5.07% CAGR over 2026-2031.
 Robust government spending on giga-projects, mandatory digital-design regulations, and rising demand for green buildings are sustaining this trajectory.
 Saudi Arabia, buoyed by Vision 2030 and a USD 55 billion annual contracts pipeline, anchors regional expansion, while the United Arab Emirates (UAE) and Qatar contribute scale and pace through aviation, mixed-use, and sports infrastructure programs.
 Specialized sub-segments such as heritage conservation and BIM consulting are outpacing the wider market as regulators impose digital-twin requirements on cultural assets and historic districts.
 Strong sovereign-wealth backing for design-build start-ups, plus greater private-sector participation through public-private partnerships, broadens the opportunity pool.
 Nevertheless, volatile oil prices and construction-cost inflation, especially in Saudi Arabia, where costs are among the world’s fastest rising in 2025, introduce funding and pricing risk.

 Key Report Takeaways

-• By delivery model, Design-Bid-Build remained the dominant procurement route in 2024, accounting for 46.5% of the market share, while Integrated Project Delivery is projected to record the fastest 5.6% CAGR through 2030.
+• By delivery model, Design-Bid-Build remained the dominant procurement route in 2025, accounting for 45.78% of the market share, while Integrated Project Delivery is projected to record the fastest growth rate of 5.49% through 2031.

-• By geography, Saudi Arabia dominated with 68% of the MENA architectural services market share in 2024, whereas Qatar is set to record the highest 5.4% CAGR to 2030.
+• By geography, Saudi Arabia dominated the MENA architectural services market with a 67.35% share in 2025, whereas Qatar is expected to record the highest 5.32% CAGR from 2025 to 2031.

 Segment Analysis